mayadata-io/e2e-nativek8s/README.md

 # e2e-nativek8s

-This repository's `release-branch` branch contains plateform execution scripts for each indivisual test which is meant to run for inducing chaos and testing zfs-localpv components.
-It includes several stages to perform different scenraios in end to end work-flow.
-To see the README's and test results of pipeline switch to the `release-branch` of this repository.
+This repository's `release-branch` branch contains plateform execution scripts for each individual test which is meant to run for inducing chaos and testing zfs-localpv components.
+It includes several stages to perform different scenraio in end to end work-flow.
+To see the README's and test results of pipeline switch to the `master` of this repository.

 To see the CI/E2E summary of the gitlab pipelines for e2e-nativek8s project visit `openebs.ci` and switch to `k8s` tab under `stable releases` category.